Muzna-eng/azure-network-protocols/README.md

 <img src="https://i.imgur.com/MsVV8P5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Connect/log into DC-1 as your domain admin account (mydomain.com\jane_admin)
+Connect/log into DC-1 as a domain admin account (mydomain.com\jane_admin)
 Connect/log into Client-1 as a normal user (mydomain\<someuser>)
 On DC-1, on the C:\ drive, create 4 folders: “read-access”, “write-access”, “no-access”, “accounting” Set the following permissions (share the folder) for the “Domain Users” group: